Trbonnes/cub3D/README.md

 This project is written in C and uses the minilibX, a graphic library derivated from OpenGL.
 This game is designed to run on MacOS.
-If you want to test it, run the Makefile anec provide map.cub as an argument to the cub3D executable.
+If you want to test it, run the Makefile and provide map.cub as an argument to the cub3D executable.

 ### Screenshots